-- Use a crossover Ethernet cable (red) to connect the primary cluster interface on one Firebox to the primary cluster interface on the other Firebox.
+- Use an Ethernet cable to connect the primary cluster interface on one Firebox to the primary cluster interface on the other Firebox.
 Tip!You can use a straight or crossover cable.

 - Connect the external interface of each Firebox to a network switch or VLAN.
 If you use Multi-WAN, connect the second external interface of each Firebox to another network switch.

 - Connect the trusted interface of each device to an internal network switch or VLAN.

 - For each Firebox, connect the other trusted or optional network interfaces to the internal network switch for that Firebox.

 The primary and backup cluster interfaces must be on different subnets.
 If you use a switch between each member for the cluster interfaces, the cluster interfaces must be logically separated from each other on different VLANs.

 If any interface on the Firebox configuration uses the IP address 10.0.1.1, do not connect the trusted and optional network interfaces of the second device to the switches until after the cluster has been formed.
 This avoids an IP address conflict when you start the second device with factory-default settings.
 The devices use the cluster interfaces to form the cluster.
 After the you save the configuration to the cluster master, and the cluster is active, connect each of the trusted and optional interfaces of the second device to the appropriate switches.

 For information about network switch requirements, see Switch and Router Requirements for an Active/Active FireCluster.

 You must connect each pair of network interfaces to a separate local network or VLAN.